JoNilsson/lathe-mastery-wikibook/docs/03-workshop-ecosystem/02-lubricants-chemicals.md

 ### Light Machine Oils

+While way oil handles the heavy-duty lubrication needs of your lathe, light machine oils serve a different but equally important role in the shop.
+These lower-viscosity oils excel where way oil would be too thick or attract too much contamination.
+They're essential for precision mechanisms and operations where a heavy oil film would interfere with accuracy.
+Common applications
+include:

 - 3-in-1 oil for delicate mechanisms
 - Instrument lubrication
 - Light grinding operations
 - Sharpening stone lubricant

 ### Dry Lubricants

+Dry lubricants solve a unique problem in the machine shop: providing lubrication where liquid oils would create more problems than they solve.
+In dusty environments or on exposed mechanisms, oil acts like a magnet for chips and grinding dust, creating an abrasive paste that accelerates wear.
+Dry lubricants provide the necessary friction reduction without the contamination issues.
+They're particularly valuable in these situations:

 - Graphite powder for dusty environments
 - Grinder mechanisms and slides